What are the Fire Sprinkler Regulations in the UK?

 These sprinkler regulations can work in line with smoke detectors and alarms that are already in place, alerting occupants to a fire as well as extinguishing the flames before it spreads to unmanageable proportions.
 This way, those most at risk have time to evacuate instead of waiting for the fire department to arrive, risking their lives in the process.

 Wales Fire Sprinkler Regulations

 In 2011, building regulation powers were delegated to Wales, allowing them to develop new legislation in terms of automatic fire sprinklers in dwellings.
-It is now compulsory for all new homes to have residential fire sprinkler systems installed, a law much safer and more advanced than any other country in the UK.
-In 2014, new or converted buildings such as children’s homes, hospices and student accommodation were required to install fire sprinklers to keep buildings and occupants safe.
+It is now compulsory for all new homes to have residential fire sprinkler systems installed, a law much safer and more advanced than in any other country in the UK.
+In 2014, new or converted buildings such as children’s homes, hospices and student accommodations were required to install fire sprinklers to keep buildings and occupants safe.
 By 2016, this law was passed to sheltered housing and registered group homes.
 In the 2020-21 period, the Welsh Fire and Rescue Service attend around 32,000 fires, compared to 528,601 in England.

-If more properties in England and Scotland fitted automatic sprinkler systems like Wales, and had tighter sprinkler regulations, the proof is in the statistics that deaths, injuries and destruction to property would be lowered significantly.
+If more properties in England and Scotland fitted automatic sprinkler systems like Wales and had tighter sprinkler regulations, the proof is in the statistics that deaths, injuries and destruction to property would be lowered significantly.
 If you would like to inquire further about installing fire sprinklers in your property, or you would like to receive a quote, please fill out our online form here.